Borough offices will be closed Monday, February 20, 2023, in observance of Presidents' Day.

 For Online Account Information & Credit Card/Electronic Payments Click Here:

 If you need the PTR Homeowners Verification to form completed you can stop in the office during regular business hours.
 Please specify if you need a PTR-1A or PTR-2A.
-If you need assistance in completing your application, you may call Megan Giordano and she can help you complete the application.
+If you need assistance in completing your application, you may call Linda Smith and she can help you complete the application.

 The mission of the Tax Collectors Office is to adhere to the responsibilities of billing, collection, reporting, and enforcement of property taxes and other municipal charges.